-Australia has entered into taxation agreements with more than 40 countries and the rate of withholding tax on dividends is limited to 15% in most of these agreements.
-Details of the rates that apply to residents of specific countries can be obtained from the Tax Office.
-Dividends paid on shares that are classified as non-equity shares under the debt/equity rules are treated as interest payments for withholding tax purposes.
-The rate of withholding tax on these payments is 10%.
+Australia has entered into double taxation agreements with more than 40 countries and the rate of withholding tax on dividends is limited to 15% in most of these agreements.
+Details of the rates that apply to residents of specific countries can be obtained from us.
+Dividends paid on shares that are classified as non-equity shares under the debt and equity rules are treated as interest payments for withholding tax purposes.
+For the residents of many countries, the rate of withholding tax on these payments is 10%.

 The withholding tax on unfranked dividends is a final tax, so you will have no further Australian tax liability on the dividend income.
-Therefore, if the only income you earned was dividend income which was a fully franked dividend or an unfranked amount of a dividend which was subject to withholding tax, you do not need to lodge an Australian tax return.
+Therefore, if the only income you earned was dividend income which was a fully franked dividend or an unfranked amount of a dividend which was either subject to withholding tax or declared to be conduit foreign income, you do not need to lodge an Australian tax return.

-If you were paid or credited dividends which were not fully franked - and from which withholding tax was not deducted - you should attach a separate schedule to your tax return showing details of those dividends.
+If you were paid or credited dividends which were not fully franked and were not declared to be conduit foreign income - and from which withholding tax was not deducted - you should attach a separate schedule to your tax return showing details of those dividends.
 We will work out the amount of withholding tax you have to pay on these dividends and advise you of this amount.

-Note, however, that if the dividend is paid to you under a demerger that happened on or after 1 July 2002 and the head entity has not elected that it be assessable, you do not include it on your tax return even though it is an unfranked dividend and no withholding tax has been paid on that dividend.
-If you are in any doubt, please contact us.
+However, if that dividend is paid to you under a demerger that happened on or after 1 July 2002 and the head entity has not elected that it be assessable, you do not include it on your tax return even though it is an unfranked dividend and no withholding tax has been paid on that dividend.
+If you are in any doubt, contact us.